Christmas sheet music for piano - songs and music for beginner all the way through late intermediate ability.

 Difficult to play if all the usual chords are used, this arrangement sounds full without having to be continually changing left hand chords.

+Yes, this is a well-known Christmas song, with a famous melody & set of familiar chords.
 Your students who learn chords will be able to play this accompaniment LONG before they are ready to read the notes.

 Let them hear themselves produce something beautiful on the piano...